1986 Mount Hood disaster: Rescue

 The Portland Mountain Rescue arrived at the Timberline Lodge shortly after 5 a.m. on Tuesday, May 13, alerted to potential trouble on Mount Hood involving student climbers who had not arrived back as expected.
 The rescuers faced difficult weather conditions, with strong winds overturning a Sno-Cat.
 On Wednesday morning, a team of rescuers found the bodies of the three students who were outside the snow cave.
 The team searched nearby for other survivors, using avalanche probes to locate a snow cave.
 The team was pulled from this location, and redirected after Summers went up in a helicopter to offer guidance on where he thought the survivors were located.

-Later on Wednesday, Richard Harder, a master sergeant with the 304th recovery squadron, a unit of Air Force pararescuers, determined that the search teams were looking in the wrong area, marked a probable search field with a flare from a helicopter, and set up a line of rescuers to use avalanche poles to search for survivors.
+Later on Wednesday, Richard Harder, a master sergeant with the Air Force Reserve's 304th Aerospace Rescue and Recovery Squadron, a unit of Air Force pararescuers, determined that the search teams were looking in the wrong area, marked a probable search field with a flare from a helicopter, and set up a line of rescuers to use avalanche poles to search for survivors.
 The snow cave was located on Wednesday evening.
 Helicopters rushed the victims to area hospitals, where doctors and medical staff attempted treatment.
 There were two survivors from the cave, Brinton Clark and Giles Thompson; Thompson had to have both legs amputated.